yvvki/bunup/docs/docs/guide/typescript-declarations.md

 ## Isolated Declarations

 Make your library lightning-fast and future-ready.
-TypeScript 5.5 introduced [`isolatedDeclarations`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) to solve slow declaration file generation.
-With isolated declarations, Bunup generates your `.d.ts` files in parallel at blazing speed, reducing build times from seconds to milliseconds while ensuring compatibility with all modern tools.
+TypeScript 5.5's [`isolatedDeclarations`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) generates `.d.ts` files in parallel at blazing speed, reducing build times from seconds to milliseconds.

 ### Why This Matters

-Traditional declaration generation required analyzing entire projects and complex cross-file type inference, creating build bottlenecks that prevented faster tools like Bun, and other modern tools from implementing TypeScript tooling.
-They didn't want to implement the full TypeScript compiler just for this, which made the process slow.

-With `isolatedDeclarations`, every tool can now generate declarations extremely quickly without needing the full TypeScript compiler.
-This breakthrough enables parallel, super-fast generation that works reliably across the ecosystem. **This is the future** - modern and future tools are moving this way because of the significant performance benefits.
-Bun is already going to add support for super-fast TypeScript declaration generation because of this.
+Traditional declaration generation required analyzing entire projects, creating bottlenecks.
+With `isolatedDeclarations`, tools can generate declarations extremely quickly without the full TypeScript compiler. **This is the future** - Bun and other modern tools are adopting this for extremely fast declarations generation.

-By adopting isolated declarations now, your codebase becomes early-compatible with this future ecosystem, ensuring it works seamlessly with every modern tool and bundler that's adopting this approach.

-### Benefits for Your Library
+### Benefits

-Enable `isolatedDeclarations` and join the modern TypeScript ecosystem with:
 - **Dramatically faster builds**
-- **Universal compatibility** with cutting-edge tools and bundlers
+- **Universal compatibility** with cutting-edge tools
-- **Future-proofing** - your codebase is ready for when this becomes the standard
+- **Future-proofing** for the modern ecosystem

 ### How It Works

-Simplly add explicit return types to your public exports only.
+Add explicit types to public exports only.
 Internal code stays unchanged.
-Think of it as clearly labeling your library's public interface - which is a good practice that makes your API predictable for tools and developers.

 ```typescript [src/index.ts]
 // Before: TypeScript infers